 It’s also important to note that some funding is limited, which means your chance to receive aid is higher now than it will be in a few months.

-“It will always be in the student’s best interest to be proactive with their financial aid,” notes Amanda Riggleman, Full Sail University’s Online Financial Aid Student Relations Team Lead, in a 2016 article titled “What Recent Changes to the FAFSA Mean To You.”
+“It will always be in the student’s best interest to be proactive with their financial aid,” notes Meghan Furrie, Operations & Analytics Manager with Full Sail Campus Enrollment.

 Ready to get the ball rolling?
-Per government guidelines, students can submit the FAFSA as early as October 1 each year.
+Use Full Sail’s Net Price Calculator to help determine the funds you’ll need to embark on your educational journey before submitting your FAFSA application.
 If you have questions, need information about Full Sail-specific deadlines, want to explore more financial aid options, or need to better understand the steps to completing your FAFSA, our Financial Aid department is here to help.
 Give them a call at 800.226.7625.

 Don't forget to enter Full Sail's school code: 016812